rjhansen/PGPNET/python/update_prr/README.md

 ## Error handling

-Informational messages are printed to a log file in the same directory you run `update_prr` from, as well as to the console.
+Informational messages are printed to the screen and written to a log file, `update_prr.log`, in your home directory.